Oversleeping: How Much Rest is Too Much?

 Obstructive Sleep Apnea is a sleep disorder in which breathing is intermittent and abnormal.
 Breathing stops and starts.
 Most people with sleep apnea snore off and on with breathing.
 People with sleep apnea do not get quality sleep.
 As a result, they may need to sleep longer or oversleep to feel refreshed.

-This set of disorders causes uncontrollable movements while sleeping.
+Sleep-related movement disorders are associated with uncontrollable movements while sleeping.
 Leg pain and discomfort or the urge to move during rest is associated with restless legs syndrome.
-Other sleep-movement disorders include sleepwalking and bruxism (teeth grinding).
+Other sleep-movement disorders include bruxism (teeth grinding).
 Sleep-related movement disorders cause oversleeping because it takes more hours to get good rest.
 The disorders interrupt quality sleep and leave a person feeling unrested.

 How can I stop sleeping so much?